 The trails are for walkers and hikers only, bicycles are not permitted on the trails, and bike racks are provided at trail entrances.

-Weedon Island Preserve has a long rich history and long before it was a preserve it was home to prehistoric people, Native Americans, an airport, a movie studio, a speak easy and even a private residence.
-To understand and appreciate the importance of the ecosystem of this land which is now the Weedon Island preserve, one should visit the Cultural and Natural History Center on the preserve grounds, where you will learn about the landscape and how our decisions affect the natural world around us.
+Weedon Island Preserve has a long, rich history, and long before it was a preserve, it was home to prehistoric people, Native Americans, an airport, a movie studio, a speakeasy, and even a private residence.
+To understand and appreciate the importance of this land’s ecosystem, which is now the Weedon Island preserve, one should visit the Cultural and Natural History Center on the preserve grounds, where you will learn about the landscape and how our decisions affect the natural world around us.

-We had a great day of exploring and viewing the flora & fauna and the wildlife and we walked miles of boardwalk.
+We had a great day exploring and viewing the flora & fauna and the wildlife, and we walked miles of boardwalk.
 It was a great way to spend a day and take in the great Florida December weather.
-I highly recommend Weedon Island Preserve for the outdoor enthusiast for it’s easy to walk trails, it’s abundance of wildlife and the peacefulness of the landscape.
+I highly recommend Weedon Island Preserve for the outdoor enthusiast for it’s easy to walk trails, it’s abundance of wildlife, and the peacefulness of the landscape.

-If you would like to learn more about beautiful Florida locations, fun places to visit and exciting family attractions then please subscribe to our site so we may send future posts to your email in box.
-To get in on the Florida discussion, ask questions and hear from other Florida enthusiasts, join our facebook group at: https://www.facebook.com/THEVIEWFROMFLORIDA/groups/
+If you would like to learn more about beautiful Florida locations, fun places to visit, and exciting family attractions, please subscribe to our site, so we may send future posts to your email inbox.
+To get in on the Florida discussion, ask questions and hear from other Florida enthusiasts, join our Facebook group at: https://www.facebook.com/THEVIEWFROMFLORIDA/groups/